-Use CSE HTML Validator Standard, Pro or Enterprise to help check for:
+Use CSS HTML Validator Home, Pro or Enterprise to help check for:

 More detailed information about what is checked can be found in these documentation pages:

 NOTE: Be sure to turn accessibility checking on in the Accessibility section of the Validator Engine Options (go to).
-Read below for more information about accessibility and how CSE HTML Validator can help.
+Read below for more information about accessibility and how CSS HTML Validator can help.

 Simply open your document (a CSS file or HTML file containing CSS) in the program, press F6, and your document is checked.
 It's that simple!

-TIP: Don't settle for an accessibility testing tool that doesn't also check the HTML, XHTML, and CSS syntax of the page.
-An important characteristic of an accessible page is that it is free of syntax problems.
-CSE HTML Validator checks HTML, XHTML and CSS syntax in addition to checking for other accessibility issues.
+TIP: Don't settle for an accessibility testing tool that doesn't also check the HTML and CSS syntax of the page.
+CSS HTML Validator checks HTML and CSS syntax in addition to checking for other accessibility issues.

-As an example, image a website with many images on it (using the img element).
+As a simple example, imagine a website with many images on it (using the img element).
 A blind visitor may be using a screen reader or talking browser to "view" this page.
-One of the most significant (and very easy to do) actions a web developer can do to increase accessibility and make a web page more accessible is to supply appropriate alternative text for each image using the alt attribute.
+One of the most significant (and very easy to do) actions a web developer can do to increase accessibility and make a website more accessible is to supply appropriate alternative text for each image using the alt attribute.
 This "alt" text is what the user's screen reader or talking browser will read to the blind user because he or she cannot see the images.
-If this "alt" text is not there, then the web page often becomes inaccessible to blind users.
+If this "alt" text is not there, then the website becomes less accessible to blind users.

-As an example, consider an image on a product page that says "Buy Now" but there is no alternative text for this image.
+Also, consider an image on a product page that says "Buy Now" but there is no alternative text for this image.
 Because there is no "alt" text, a blind user could easily get lost if they are trying to order the product.
 Instead, the image should have an alt attribute that is simply alt="Buy Now".
-This will let a screen reader or talking browser tell the blind user that the image is the order button, and the user will then know what to do to continue ordering the product.
-Without this simple addition, a blind user would not be able to use the web page as effectively as a user who is not disabled.
+This will let a screen reader or talking browser tell the blind user that the image is the order button, and the user will then know what to do to continue buying the product.
+Without this simple addition, a blind user would not be able to use the website as effectively as a user who is not disabled.

 There are many reasons why you should make your website accessible:

-CSE HTML Validator generates many messages to help you make your website more accessible.
-Furthermore, unlike other accessibility tools, CSE HTML Validator also generates messages about the syntax problems in your HTML, XHTML, and CSS documents.
-These syntax problems are often another source of website problems.
-By utilizing CSE HTML Validator's syntax and accessibility messages, as well as user feedback and human site testing, you'll be well on your way toward having a quality, accessible website.
+CSS HTML Validator works at the HTML and CSS level to generate messages that help you make your website more accessible.
+Furthermore, unlike other accessibility tools, CSS HTML Validator also generates messages about the syntax problems and errors in your HTML and CSS documents.
+These issues are often another source of website problems.